 Bonus.
-Mr. Hernandez's annual target cash bonus must be at least 100% of his annual base salary; in 2014, the compensation committee increased the target percentage to 125%.
+Mr. Rosica's annual target cash bonus is equal to 120% of his annual base salary.
 His maximum annual cash bonus is 200% of his target opportunity.

 Other Benefits.
-Mr. Hernandez is entitled to six weeks of vacation, the use of a corporate apartment near our offices in California for business-related purposes, and benefits available to other full-time employees (e.g. 401(k), health insurance benefits, life insurance and employee stock purchase plan).
+Mr. Rosica is entitled to benefits available to other full-time employees (e.g., Flexible Paid Time Off, 401(k), health insurance benefits, life insurance and employee stock purchase plan).

 Severance.
-The agreement provides that if Mr. Hernandez's employment is terminated by the company without cause, or by him for good reason, as defined in the agreement, other than in connection with a change-in-control of the company, he will, subject to signing a release, be entitled to receive, in addition to any unpaid salary, benefits and bonus earned for the preceding year, (i) 12 months base salary (paid in a lump sum), (ii) a pro-rata bonus for the year of termination, (iii) a bonus equal to the greater of (a) his base salary and (b) largest bonus from the past two years his base salary, (iv) an amount equal to 167% of the amount we pay for health benefits for up to 12 months, and (v) outplacement services.
+The agreement provides that, if Mr. Rosica's employment is terminated by the company without cause, or by him for good reason, as defined in the agreement, other than in connection with a change of control of the company, he will, subject to signing a release, be entitled to receive, in addition to any unpaid salary, benefits and bonus earned for the preceding year, (i) 12 months base salary, (ii) an amount equal to his target annual cash bonus, and (iii) a pro-rata portion of his bonus at target level for the year of termination, each paid in accordance with the company's regular payroll schedule, plus (y) a lump sum payment equal to 12 times the monthly amount we pay for health benefits, and (z) outplacement services.

-In addition, any time-based vesting equity awards held by Mr. Hernandez will vest as to an additional number of shares equal to the number of shares that would have vested if he had continued working for 12 months after the date of termination.
+In addition, any time-based vesting equity awards held by Mr. Rosica will vest as to an additional number of shares equal to the number of shares that would have vested if he had continued working for 12 months after the date of termination.
 Performance based awards continue to vest through the end of the fiscal year of termination.
-Mr. Hernandez will also generally be entitled to exercise any options for up to twelve months after the termination of his employment.

-The agreement also provides that if Mr. Hernandez's employment is terminated by the company without cause or by him for good reason within 12 months after a change-in-control of the company or during a potential change-in-control period, Mr. Hernandez will, subject to signing a release, be entitled to receive, in addition to any unpaid salary, benefits and bonus earned for the preceding year (i) 18 months base salary (paid in a lump sum), (ii) a pro- rata bonus for the year of termination, (iii) a bonus equal to 1.5 times the greater of (a) his base salary and (b) largest bonus from the past two years, (iv) an amount equal to 167% of the amount we pay for health benefits for up to eighteen months, and (v) outplacement services.
-In addition, all outstanding options and other equity awards held by Mr. Hernandez will vest in full, and Mr. Hernandez will generally be entitled to exercise any options for up to 18 months after the termination of his employment.
+The agreement also provides that if Mr. Rosica's employment is terminated by the company without cause or by him for good reason within 12 months after a change of control of the company, Mr. Rosica will, subject to signing a release, be entitled to receive, in addition to any upaid salary, benefits and bonus earned for the preceding year, (i) 24 months base salary, (ii) an amount equal to two times his target annual cash bonus, and (iii) a pro-rata portion of his bonus at target level for the year of termination, each paid in a lump sum, plus (y) a lump sum payment equal to 24 times the amount we pay for health benefits, and (z) outplacement services.

+In addition, any time-based vesting equity awards held by Mr. Rosica will vest immediately.
+Performance based awards will vest immediately at target levels as determined by the compensation committee of the board.